• Home

 Simplicity

 Another good fit for unattended automation is a simple process such as capturing numbers from a spreadsheet and putting them into a database—a process that a software bot can do on its own or with minimal human intervention.
-If you have processes that depend heavily on human intervention all the time such as one that requires decision-making with every step, you should consider building an AARI process since it enables humans to interact with bots in real-time.
+If you have processes that depend heavily on human intervention all the time such as one that requires decision-making with every step, you should consider building an Automation Co-Pilot process since it enables humans to interact with bots in real-time.

 Universal use or major focus